-The Funds return of -0.18% closely tracked the return of the Index for the first quarter, with the difference in returns driven largely by management fees and expenses.
-We will continue to invest in a sample of securities that are representative of the Index in an effort to provide returns that closely approximate those of the Index.
+The Fund returned 2.02% during the second quarter, closely tracking the benchmark.
+We continue to invest in a sample of securities that are representative of the Index in an effort to provide returns that closely approximate those of the Index.

 If you are a long-term, income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. bond market, then this Fund may be right for you.
 It offers a diversified portfolio of bond securities approximating the Lehman Brothers U.S. Aggregate Index.

 - Passively managed in an effort to replicate the performance and composition of the Barclays U.S. Aggregate Bond Index.